FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/01-Configuring-Visual-Studio/index.md

 Although this document was written with Visual Studio 2017 in mind, most of it is also relevant to previous versions of Visual Studio.

-## A - Visual Studio Extentions
+## A - Visual Studio Extensions
-We have created am Extensions Bundle for your use if you're using VS2017.
+We have created an Extensions Bundle.
-You can download it from: [Extensions Bundle](https://marketplace.visualstudio.com/items?itemName=Firefly-Migration.VisualStudioExtensionBundle)
+If you're using VS2017, you can download it from: [Extensions Bundle](https://marketplace.visualstudio.com/items?itemName=Firefly-Migration.VisualStudioExtensionBundle)
+If you're using VS2019, you can download it from: [Extensions Bundle 2019](https://marketplace.visualstudio.com/items?itemName=Firefly-Migration.VisualStudioExtensionBundle2019)

-If you are using Visual studio 2015, [please install the extentions manually](extensions-bundle.html) and proceed to item B in this document.
+If you are using Visual studio 2015, [please install the extensions manually](extensions-bundle.html) and proceed to item B in this document.

 #### After you install the bundle
 Please run the Visual Studio Tuneup utility at "Tools\Tuneup Visual Studio"

 ![2018 12 07 13H23 27](2018-12-07_13h23_27.png)

-**if you can't find this menu entry, [please install the extentions manually](extensions-bundle.html)**
+**if you can't find this menu entry, [please install the extensions manually](extensions-bundle.html)**

 ## B - Other important settings that improve the performance and experience in Visual Studio